 The maximum fee is inclusive of the advisor, sub-advisor, and IAR's fee and is negotiable.
 The exact fee totals will be disclosed in the portfolio management agreement.
 The management and IAR fees are collected monthly in advance.
-The fees are based on the custodian reported account value as of the last business day of the previous month.
-The initial month's fee is prorated for the number of days remaining in the month.
-A per account technology fee of up to \$100 is assessed on an annual basis.
+The fees are calculated based on the total average daily balance within each account as reported by the custodian and as calculated by Fusion Capital Management.
+A per account technology fee of up to \$40 is assessed on an annual basis.
 This fee is used to offset the expense of client account technology access.